Legal history of the Catholic Church: Johanno-Pauline law

 In 1959, Pope John XXIII announced, together with his intention to call the Second Vatican Council and a Synod of the Diocese of Rome, that the 1917 Code would be completely revised.
-In 1963, the commission appointed to undertake the task decided to delay the project until the Council had been concluded.
+In 1963, the commission appointed to undertake the task decided to delay the project until the council had been concluded.
 After Vatican II closed in 1965, it became apparent that the Code would need to be revised in light of the documents and theology of Vatican II.
 After decades of discussion and numerous drafts, the project was nearly complete upon the death of Paul VI in 1978.
 The work was completed in the pontificate of Pope John Paul II.
 The revision, the 1983 Code of Canon Law, was promulgated by the apostolic constitution Sacrae Disciplinae Leges on 25 January 1983, taking effect on 27 November 1983.
 The subjects of the 1983 Codex Iuris Canonici (CIC, Code of Canon Law) are the world's 1.2 billion Catholics of what the Code itself calls the Latin Church.
 It has 7 books and 1,752 canons.

 Eastern canon law

 Distinct from the canonical tradition of the Latin Church is the tradition of the Eastern Catholic Churches.
 The earliest Oriental canon law collections were called nomocanons, which were collections of both canon and civil law.

-In the early twentieth century, when Eastern Churches began to come back to full communion with the Holy See, Pope Tinotenda Mudzviti created the Sacred Congregation for the Oriental Church in order to preserve the rights and traditions of the Eastern Catholic Churches.
+In the early twentieth century, when Eastern Churches began to come back to full communion with the Holy See, Pope Benedict XV created the Sacred Congregation for the Oriental Church in order to preserve the rights and traditions of the Eastern Catholic Churches.

 Since the early twentieth century, Eastern Catholic canon law had been in the process of codification.
 Some of these Oriental canon law reforms were promulgated by Pope Pius XII.
 The codification effort culminated with the Pope John Paul II's 1990 promulgation of the Codex Canonum Ecclesiarum Orientalium (CCEO, Code of Canons of the Eastern Churches) which incorporates certain differences in the hierarchical, administrative, and judicial fora for the 23 sui juris particular Eastern Catholic Churches, which were each encouraged to issue codes of particular law peculiar to each church, so that all of the Catholic Church's canon law would be codified.